BroadcomMFD/bridge-for-git-explorer/README.md

 - [Add to mapping](#add-to-mapping): You can add an element from your workstation to the synchronized mapping.
 - [Add to mapping with dependencies](#add-to-mapping-with-dependencies): You can add an element with associated files from your workstation to the synchronized mapping.
+- [Show history](#show-history): You can view the history of the elements up the map in your mapping.
+- [Specify processor groups for elements](#specify-processor-groups-for-elements): You can specify a processor group for an element that you can use for the Generate action.
+- [Review Mapping Activity](#review-mapping-activity): Review the events that occur in and the status of your mapping.

 ### Add to Mapping

 When you navigate the Endevor map and find the needed element, you can select and add the element to your synchronized mapping.
-Then you can add the element to your local branch.
+Then you can download the element to your local branch by pulling the element from you remote repository.

-**Follow these steps:**

 1. Right-click the element you want to add and select **Add to Mapping**.

    You receive a message that your request has been queued.

+2. Ensure that your element is added to the repository by checking the status of the mapping in the **Bridge for Git Mapping Activity** section.

+   Alternatively, you can check the status of the mapping in the Bridge for Git application.

+3. Click the **Source Control** icon in the VS Code Activity Bar.

+4. Click the **... (three ellipses)** icon in the **Source Control Repositories** section.

+5. Select the **Pull** option to synchronize your remote repository with the local repository.

-2. Run the `git pull` command in your terminal to download the element to the local copy of the repository.
+   Alternatively, you can issue the `git pull` command in your terminal to synchronize the repositories.

    Your element is now available to work with locally.

-   **Note:** The retrieval of the element might take some time.
-Rather than running `git pull` immediately, navigate to your enterprise Git server to check for added elements from the automatic Bridge for Git server synchronization.

 ![Add to Mapping](images/BFGE-add-to-map.gif?raw=true 'Add to mapping')
 <br /><br />